RomThpt/LivInParis/README.md

 # LivInParis Graph Analysis Tool 🎯

-A C# school project for analyzing and visualizing graph data structures.
+A C# application for analyzing and visualizing graph data structures.

 ## 📋 Features